<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 While you can’t completely prevent every possible disaster from damaging your home, there are proactive steps you can take to prepare yourself and your property, so it’s easier to avoid damage.

-Let’s look at some common hazards and events that can lead to costly claims and what you can do to prepare your house so you can avoid filing a claim.
+Let’s look at common hazards and events that can lead to costly claims and how to prepare your house to avoid filing a claim.

-1. Fire Damage.
 Experiencing a house fire is one of the most devastating things you can go through.
-Accidents happen and fires aren’t always preventable.
+Accidents happen, and fires aren’t always preventable.
 However, you can take steps to reduce the risk of fire damage to your home, including:

 • Install smoke detectors and inspect them regularly.